bresic-whitney/rex-connect/README.md

 Available options are:
 * as: Fields can also have alias
+* stub: Looks up for stubbed values (prefixed with underscore)
 * use: Class of the model to use to parse the partial
+* use_stub: Instruct the class to look up for stubbed values
 * match: Regexp to extract the value
 * proc: Analyzes the key dinamically

 ## TODO